 Is It Easy to Overcome the Effects of Cocaine?

 Honestly, cocaine isn’t the addictive substance that may leave your system too soon.
 It can stay in your urine for about 3 to 4 days and about 1 to 2 days in your blood.
-Cocaine blocks the reabsorption of dopamine in the brain, leading to a buildup in synapses that produces feelings of euphoria and increased energy.
+Cocaine blocks the reabsorption of dopamine in the brain, leading to a buildup in synapses; cocaine produces feelings of euphoria and increased energy, while also suppressing appetite and contributing to significant weight loss.
 However, things don’t end there; the real symptoms start to appear once cocaine is out of your system.

 This phase can be extremely overpowering, and effects may just not go away for days and weeks.
 Here’s what makes this withdrawal phase the worst: